backstage/backstage/docs/backend-system/core-services/01-index.md

 ## Cache

-There's a core service provided with the backend system that can be used to interact with a cache in your plugins.
-This cache is bound to your plugin too, so that you will only set and get values in your plugins namespace.
+This service lets your plugin interact with a cache.
+It is bound to your plugin too, so that you will only set and get values in your plugin's private namespace.

 ### Using the service

-The following example shows how to get a cache client in your `example` backend plugin and `set` and `get` values from the cache.
+The following example shows how to get a cache client in your `example` backend plugin and setting and getting values from the cache.

 ```ts
 import {